jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### IV.
 Changing the map location and zoom level

-Now that we’ve initialized the webmap, let’s try to make some changes to our code.
+Now that we’ve initialized the webmap, let’s set the approrate extent.
 Currently, your map is zoomed out to see the whole world when it loads.
 We need to change the location and the zoom level so that we can only view Portland, Oregon.

-1. Locate the line of code that is telling the map where to center the view.
+1. Locate the line that sets where to center the map view.
-2. Try changing the center location to the center of the US by picking a new coordinate finding a coordinate in [google maps](maps.google.com){:target="_blank"} or by placing a marker in [http://geojson.io/](http://geojson.io/#map=2/20.0/0.0){:target="_blank"}.
+2. For practice, change the map center location to the center of the US by finding a coordinate in [google maps](maps.google.com){:target="_blank"} or by placing a marker in [http://geojson.io/](http://geojson.io/#map=2/20.0/0.0){:target="_blank"}.
 4. Change the coordinates in your code and preview your changes.
-5. Change the zoom level to 10, centered on Portland.
+5. Now, change the zoom level to 10, centered on Portland.
 6. Preview your map in a browser to view your changes.

 <p align="center">